ctag-fh-kiel/DaDa_OLED/README.md

 - SSD1309 is 2.4" 128x64 pixels (UI board), SH1106 is 1.3" 128x64 pixels display (stand alone board)

 ## Examples
 See the `examples` folder for usage examples.
+They are made for the rp2350 with PIOSPI.

 ## Dependencies
 - [Adafruit_GrayOLED](https://github.com/adafruit/Adafruit-GFX-Library) (required)